-When I was staying in the Great Smoky Mountains, I heard about this beautiful state park from other RVers, so I was glad that I had the chance to check it out before leaving Tennessee.
+October 15-27, 2014 – When I was staying in the Great Smoky Mountains, I heard about Fall Creek Falls State Park from other RVers, so I was glad that I had the chance to check it out before leaving Tennessee.
 Below is shown some of the gorgeous scenery to keep you occupied and gawking with wonder during your stay.
 Fall is a great season to visit, but very busy, so be sure to book early if you want to camp here.
 Click here for my Campground Review.

 At 25,659 acres, the park is the largest in the state park system with over half the park designated a natural area wilderness.